 What do you think of when you hear the word “hacker”?
 Maybe you visualize a hooded figure in a dark room with light emanating from a screen of code on a laptop?
 Or do you picture movies where someone has to break into the enemy computer system to steal encrypted data?

 The first scenario with the dark figure is an exaggerated representation of only a small percentage of hackers.
-The classic plot point from action or spy movies is a dramatization of hacking and rarely happens, if ever.
+The classic plot point of action or spy movies is a dramatization of hacking and rarely happens, if ever.

-In reality, hacking is a problem solving tactic.
+In reality, hacking is a problem-solving tactic.
 It may be forever tainted with a negative connotation, but it’s actually a system for innovation and iteration.
 Hacking means to build and test, pushing boundaries along the way.
 While this can be used for malicious activity, hacking itself isn’t inherently bad.

 You may be surprised to hear that Mark Zuckerberg of Facebook is actually a hacker, and has cultivated the “Hacker Way” into Facebook’s culture and management.
 Because most hackers are idealistic people with positive dispositions, some of Facebook’s best products were a result of hacking.